Help with funeral costs

-War Pension: If your loved one was receiving War Disablement Pension or died as a result of serving in HM Forces, you may be able to apply to Veterans UK for help covering the cost of a funeral.
-Visit Veterans UK for more information.
+Armed Forces: If your loved one served in the Armed Forces, was receiving War Disablement Pension or died as a result of serving in Armed Forces, you may be able to apply for help with their funeral costs from the following charities:

 Charities and benevolent societies: There are many charities and benevolent societies which could help to cover the costs of a funeral.
 These charities are often associated with a specific trade or vocational job, but there are also charities which will help fund funerals for the young, the elderly or people with specific illnesses such as types of cancer.